Coronavirus updates in Central Texas: Tuesday schools and stat tracker

 - Central Texas counties:

-- Hays County: There are currently 988 active cases, and 39 people are currently hospitalized (31 unvaccinated, eight vaccinated).
-Since the beginning of the pandemic, at least 28,766 confirmed cases have been reported and at least 372 people have died.
+- Hays County: There are currently 827 active cases, and 32 people are currently hospitalized (27 unvaccinated, five vaccinated).
+Since the beginning of the pandemic, at least 28,963 confirmed cases have been reported and at least 379 people have died.

-- Williamson County: There are 82 new cases of coronavirus in Williamson County.
-Seventeen percent of hospital beds are available, and 8% of ICU beds are available.
-Since the beginning of the pandemic, at least 62,481 cases have been reported and at least 651 people have died.
+- Williamson County: There are 51 new cases of coronavirus in Williamson County.
+Nineteen percent of hospital beds are available, and 9% of ICU beds are available.
+Since the beginning of the pandemic, at least 63,349 cases have been reported and at least 670 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Oct.
-2-Oct.
-8, there have been 14 total positive cases.
-There have been 1,453 total cumulative positive cases.
+10-Oct.
+15, there have been 5 total positive cases.
+There have been 1,501 total cumulative positive cases.

 - Pflugerville ISD: For the week of Oct.
-4-Oct.
-8, there have been 0 total positive cases.
-There have been 942 total cumulative positive cases.
+11-Oct.
+15, there have been 0 total positive cases.
+There have been 988 total cumulative positive cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)